SaulEiros/price-explorer/README.md

 This project is a technical demonstration of how to build a simple project using Java 21 and Spring Boot.
 This project also wants to reflect clean code and clean architecture techniques and best practices.

 The purpose of the application is to list the assigned prices in a database table.
-You can filter the results using parameters such as price application date, brand or product ID.
-If you are filtering by date and two or more prices match for the same date prices match for the same application date, the one with the highest priority will be returned.
+The query is filtering the results using the price application date, brand or product ID; all of them mandatory.
+If two or more prices matches for the same application date, the one with the highest priority will be returned.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>